felipesfest/felipesfest.github.io/README.md

-# bmsstudconf.github.io
+# felipefest.github.io
-Webpage that hosts the BMS Student conference
+Webpage that hosts the conference Complexity of numerical computation: A workshop in honor of Felipe Cucker